26 Different Types of Wasps in Ohio

 They feed on nectar and pollen and prey on other insects, particularly caterpillars.
 They are commonly found in wooded areas, gardens, and farms near human dwellings.

-These specific types of wasps in Ohio are an important part of the ecosystem as they help control pest populations.
+Ohio’s specific types of wasps are an important part of the ecosystem as they help control pest populations.

 Scoliid Wasps benefit farmers and gardeners, as they can reduce pest numbers and increase crop yields.

-However, these wasps can become a nuisance if they build nests close to human dwellings or buildings.
+However, these wasps can become a nuisance if they build nests near human dwellings or buildings.

-In these cases, it is best to contact a pest control professional for advice and assistance.
+In these cases, contacting a pest control professional for advice and assistance is best.

 4. Sand Wasp